collinglass/routerjs/README.md

 ## TODO

+- Remove entire config file from global state and use only route data (v0.2)
 - Add controller logic
 - Replace swig with custom templating language.
 - Replace reqwest with custom ajax call.